lmh4686/T2A2-_assessment/README.md

 '*' : *By entering a specific endpoint, all status values for all records that have expired sale goal dates and 'Ongoing' status values, can be updated to have 'Overdue' status values automatically at once.*

 Also, managers can filter the records by the status.
 For example if a manager apply 'Sold' filter, it shows only sold vehicles.
 Then, manager can delete the sold vehicles records from the stock and the corresponding assigned vehicle record will be deleted automatically together.

+And dealers can check which vehicles have been assigned to them by entering `/assignments/my` endpoint.
+It extracts dealers' id from their JWT and will return the vehicles that have been only assigned to them.

 ## Authentication & Authorization